Therapeutic Recreation Certificate

 Expected Growth

-Employment of recreational therapists is projected to grow 8 percent from 2019 to 2029, faster than average for all occupations.
+Employment of recreational therapists is projected to grow 4 percent from 2022 to 2032, about as fast as the average for all occupations.

 For more information regarding the UWM Certificate in Therapeutic Recreation, please review the gainful employment disclosure information (PDF).